opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 		]
 	}

-## Retrieve the system log
+## Get system log

-The System\'s log is retrieved is obtained by retrieving the Log resource which represent the system log.
+The System's log is retrieved is obtained by retrieving the Log resource which represent the system log.

 	GET /redfish/v1/Systems/CS-1/LogService/Log